Skip to main content

 Technical Analysis

 CVE-2025-10817 is a SQL Injection vulnerability identified in version 1.0 of the Campcodes Online Learning Management System (LMS).
-The vulnerability exists in the /admin/admin_user.php file, specifically through manipulation of the 'firstname' parameter.
-An attacker can remotely exploit this flaw without any authentication or user interaction, by injecting malicious SQL code into the 'firstname' argument.
-This can lead to unauthorized access to the backend database, allowing the attacker to read, modify, or delete sensitive data stored within the LMS.
-The vulnerability has a CVSS 4.0 base score of 6.9, categorized as medium severity.
-The vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and partial impacts on confidentiality, integrity, and availability (VC:L, VI:L, VA:L).
-The exploit code has been publicly disclosed, increasing the risk of exploitation, although no confirmed active exploitation in the wild has been reported yet.
-The lack of a patch or mitigation guidance from the vendor at this time increases the urgency for organizations to implement compensating controls.
-Given the nature of SQL Injection, attackers could potentially extract user credentials, manipulate course data, or disrupt LMS operations, impacting both administrators and end users.
+The vulnerability resides in the /admin/admin_user.php file, specifically through manipulation of the 'firstname' parameter.
+An attacker can remotely exploit this flaw without requiring authentication or user interaction, by injecting malicious SQL code into the firstname argument.
+This can lead to unauthorized access or modification of the LMS database, potentially exposing sensitive user data or allowing further compromise of the system.
+The vulnerability has a CVSS 4.0 base score of 6.9, indicating a medium severity level.
+The attack vector is network-based with low attack complexity and no privileges or user interaction needed.
+The impact on confidentiality, integrity, and availability is low to limited but still significant given the nature of LMS data.
+No official patches or mitigations have been published yet, and while no known exploits are reported in the wild, the exploit code is publicly available, increasing the risk of exploitation.

 Potential Impact